TomFinet/risky-cpu/README.md

 # Risky CPU:

-### Note:

-The CPU is currently being developed and thus is not fully functional yet.
-There are pipeline errors to solve, always more.

-## About

 This project defines a Verilog model for a CPU which implements a subset of the RISC-V 32-bit architecture.
 The models are tested using Verilator, a cycle-based simulator.

 <img src='./cpu_block_diagram.jpg'/>